michaelfaisst/block-me-daddy/README.md

 # Block Me Daddy

-A Chrome extension that helps you stay focused by blocking distracting websites with flexible scheduling and a beautiful dark mode UI.
+A Chrome extension that helps you stay focused by blocking distracting websites based on customizable schedules.

 ## Features